Find a Course

 This graduate course will introduce students to key approaches to understanding digital inequalities across communication, media studies, and sociology.
 From divides in access and skills, to institutional and intersectional approaches, this emerging research area utilizes different types of theories about social inequalities and social scientific methods to understand novel issues arising in our increasingly digitally mediated society.
 Over the course of the semester, students will develop a research proposal that will prepare them to utilize and contribute to theory and methods discussed in the course.

 - Spring 2022

-This course is for students who have collected empirical data and will explore ways of describing data for scientific and translational purposes.
-For example, students will explore different ways to explore and visualize their data, write about their data (e.g., a conference abstract vs. a blog post), present present their data (e.g., a conference talk vs. a pop talk) and make their data more reproducible.
-Students will also read scholarly work (oversampling, though not limited to work on media effects) and critique their work in relation to what is known about effective communication and reproducibility.
-Students should come prepared to engage with art, science and computer programming.
+This course is for students who have collected empirical data and will explore ways of describing data for scholarly and translational purposes.
+For example, students will explore different ways to explore and visualize their data (e.g., a conference abstract vs. a blog post), present their data (e.g., a conference talk vs. a pop talk) and make their findings more reproducible.
+Students will also read scholarly work (oversampling, though not limited to work on media effects and the science of science communication) and critique their work in relation to what is known about effective communication and reproducibility.
+Students should come prepared to engage with art, science, and computer programming.

 Research Seminar on Internet Experiments